Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

-#### API Level 3.2.0
+#### API Level 3.2

-Use the constellations parameter for Connect IQ 3.2.0.
+Use the constellations parameter for API level 3.2.

+Note: API level 3.2 is rare according to the developer page that lists [compatible devices](https://developer.garmin.com/connect-iq/compatible-devices/).

 | Watch                | GNSS Chipset    |   Config 1    |   Config 2    |
 | -------------------- | --------------- | :-----------: | :-----------: |